phpMussel/phpMussel/_docs/readme.DE.INCOMPLETE.txt

  working with phpMussel or should consider alternative options to either your anti-virus software or phpMussel.

- This information was last updated 11th June 2014 and is current for ALL versions of phpMussel, from initial release v0.1 through to latest release v0.3g at the time of writing this.
+ This information was last updated 10th July 2014 and is current for ALL versions of phpMussel, from initial release v0.1 through to latest release v0.4 at the time of writing this.

  Ad-Aware                Keine Probleme bekannt Agnitum                 Keine Probleme bekannt